Rink37/BOBJECT_engine/README.md

 // COMMON QUESTION //

-Can the webcam device be changes?
+Can the webcam device be changed?
 No, not yet - though this is something I aim to add soon.